Richard “Dickie” Thomas Staten

 He was preceded in death by his paternal grandparents, Tom and Cleo Staten; maternal grandparents, Mack and Lillie White; and father, Carl Staten.

-Richard is survived by his daughters, Crystal Staten and Dustin Moody of Kingsport, Morgan Staten and Madison Staten both of the home; granddaughters, Kylea Faith and Kynlee Grace (arriving October 2017); parents, Estelle Staten (mother) of Melbourne, Florida; siblings, Ed Staten and wife Tracey Staten of Port St. Lucie, Florida; half sister, Traci Spears of Brentwood, Tennessee; brother-in-law, Archie Barrett and wife Saundra of Stevensville, MD; nieces, nephews, and cousins, Geoff and wife Jessica Staten of Chicago, IL, Lindsey Staten and Zachary Staten of Port St. Lucie, FL, Aaron Barrett, Loren Barrett, and Austin Barrett of Stevensville, MD; great-nieces: Gianna and Genevieve Staten of Chicago, IL; extended family, Howard Jamerson; daughters, Ellen McCall, Janie Jamerson, Sue Day, and Patti Bogart.
+Richard is survived by his loving wife of 37 years, Kim Staten; daughters, Crystal Staten and Dustin Moody of Kingsport, Morgan Staten and Madison Staten both of the home; granddaughters, Kylea Faith and Kynlee Grace (arriving October 2017); parents, Estelle Staten (mother) of Melbourne, Florida; siblings, Ed Staten and wife Tracey Staten of Port St. Lucie, Florida; half sister, Traci Spears of Brentwood, Tennessee; father-in-law, Archie Barrett Sr, and wife Patricia Barrett of Jonesborough, TN; brother-in-law, Archie Barrett and wife Saundra of Stevensville, MD; nieces, nephews, and cousins, Geoff and wife Jessica Staten of Chicago, IL, Lindsey Staten and Zachary Staten of Port St. Lucie, FL, Aaron Barrett, Loren Barrett, and Austin Barrett of Stevensville, MD; great-nieces: Gianna and Genevieve Staten of Chicago, IL; extended family, Howard Jamerson; daughters, Ellen McCall, Janie Jamerson, Sue Day, and Patti Bogart.

 The family will receive friends from 3 to 5 p.m. on Sunday, June 25, 2017, at Hamlett-Dobson Funeral Home, Kingsport.
 The funeral service will follow with Pastor Kevin Rose officiating.